 IDWeek 2012 is the first joint annual meeting of the Infectious Diseases Society of America (IDSA), the Society for Healthcare Epidemiology of America (SHEA), the HIV Medicine Association (HIVMA), and the Pediatric Infectious Diseases Society (PIDS).
 With the theme—Advancing Science, Improving Care—IDWeek will feature the latest science and bench-to-bedside approaches in prevention, diagnosis, treatment, and epidemiology of infectious diseases, including HIV, across the lifespan.
-IDWeek 2012 takes place October 17-21at the San Diego Convention Center in San Diego, California.
-The full name of the meeting is IDWeek 2012.
+IDWeek 2012 took place October 17-21 at the San Diego Convention Center in San Diego, California.

 For more information, visit www.idweek.org.